edmundhung/conform/docs/validation.md

 ## Async valdiation

-Everything we did so far looks great, until one day, the requirment is changed.
-Now your user should also provide a _username_ which has to be **unique**.
-There are 2 situations here:

-1. If you are validating fully on the server, just query the database and add an error message if it is used.
-2. If you are validating also on the client, then you need to setup a **passthrough**.
+If you want to have some parts of the validation done on the server, while the rest of the validations are still handled on the client side.
+All you need is to setup a **passthrough**.

 ### Setup a passthrough